 Which is the only defence against America which has gone far astray.

-But there is no doubt that Malaysia is thriving, and has managed to create a stable and forward-looking economy from a post-colonial market that consisted of rubber, tin and timber exports only.
-Even if its Prime Minister is fond of huge building projects to satisfy his ego, there are plenty of worse regimes in the world: and after Singapore and Brunei it has the highest standard of living and most developed economy in Southeast Asia.
+But there is no doubt that Malaysia is thriving and has managed to create a stable and forward-looking economy from a post-colonial market that consisted of rubber, tin and timber exports only.
+Even if its Prime Minister is rather too fond of huge building projects to satisfy his ego, there are plenty of worse regimes in the world; and after Singapore and Brunei it has the highest standard of living and most developed economy in Southeast Asia, which is impressive.

-1 In September 1998, Anwar was sacked and was put on trial on charges of corruption and committing illegal homosexual acts, for which he received a six-year jail sentence.
-Then, in June 1999, Anwar was put on trial for sodomy, and in July 2000 he was sentenced to a further nine years in jail.
+1 In , Anwar was sacked and was put on trial on charges of corruption and committing illegal homosexual acts, for which he received a six-year jail sentence.
+Then, in , Anwar was put on trial for sodomy, and in he was sentenced to a further nine years in jail.
 Anwar Ibrahim says he was framed, and that the whole thing was a political set-up.
-Whatever, it leaves Dr Mahathir unchallenged as Malaysia's leader.
+Whatever, it left Dr Mahathir unchallenged as Malaysia's leader until he retired 2003, after 22 years in power.